Labor

 Year 1

-Students take multiple 3-5 week modules in carpentry, plumbing, electrical, HVAC, roofing, ecclesial restoration, welding-fabrication, and masonry.
+First semester: Students take multiple 3-5 week modules in carpentry, plumbing, electrical, HVAC, roofing, masonry, and ecclesial restoration.
+(339 hours)

 Year 2